ztenretep/ravencoin_tools/README.md

 </p>

 <p align="justify">
-For now, I'll end my excursion into the world of the Ravencoin Blockchain.
+For now, I will end my excursion into the world of the Ravencoin Blockchain.
 I have understood the basic principles.
 I wonder a bit about the fact that there is no benefit to operating a node per se.
 In my eyes, it would be logical if there were a reward for operating the node.
 Operation costs time for maintenance, it consumes electricity and it requires bandwidth of the internet connection.
 In return for the above, you get nothing back.
 </p>

 # Ravencoin Node Operation